Ductless System Size "Help Size my MiniSplit"

 But what would be the mood in the trading room and how long could heat-sensitive computers function without conditioned air?
 What would happen to telecommunications equipment without humidity control?
 How could computer chips be perfected without clean rooms?
 What would be the impact on productivity if the clock was turned back to the days when temperatures in the 90s emptied offices and factories?
 How would food and medicine safety and supply be affected without modern refrigeration and refrigerated transport?

 Going from a novelty for moviegoers at theaters in the 1920's to modern-day, high-tech manufacturers', clean rooms, glass skyscrapers, and malls, air conditioning is a defining technology.
 It has transformed America and many parts of the world as we know it today.

-Yet our contributions are largely taken for granted.
+In this day and age our contributions are largely taken for granted.
 With air conditioning available to 83 percent of American households, it is becoming almost as common as water and electricity.
 You only miss it when the electricity goes off or the unit dies of old age.

 Mini Split Air conditioners employ the same operating principles and basic components as your home refrigerator.
 Refrigerators use energy (usually electricity) to transfer heat from the cool interior of the refrigerator to the relatively warm surroundings of your home; likewise, an air conditioner uses energy to transfer heat from the interior of your home to the relatively warm outside environment.

-A heat pump, called the compressor, moves a heat transfer fluid (or refrigerant) between the evaporator and the condenser.
+A heat pump, commonly called the compressor, moves a heat transfer fluid (or refrigerant) between the evaporator and the condenser.
 The pump forces the refrigerant through the circuit of tubing and fins in the coils.

 The liquid refrigerant evaporates in the indoor evaporator coil, pulling heat out of indoor air and thereby cooling your home.
 The hot refrigerant gas is pumped outdoors into the condenser where it reverts back to a liquid, giving up its heat to the outside air flowing over the condenser's metal tubing and fins.

-Throughout the second half of the 20th century, nearly all Mini Split Air conditioners used chlorofluorocarbons (CFCs) as their refrigerant, but because these chemicals are damaging to Earth's ozone layer, CFC production stopped in the United States in 1995.
-Nearly all Mini Split Air conditioners systems now employ halogenated chlorofluorocarbons (HCFCs) as a refrigerant, but these are also being gradually phased out, with most production and importing stopped by 2020 and all production and importing stopped by 2030.
+Throughout the second half of the 20th century, nearly all Mini Split Air conditioners used chlorofluorocarbons (CFCs) as their refrigerant, but, because these chemicals are damaging to Earth's ozone layer, CFC production stopped in the United States in 1995.
+Nearly all Mini Split Air conditioners systems now employ halogenated chlorofluorocarbons (HCFCs) as a refrigerant, but these are also being gradually phased out with most production and importing stopped by 2020 and all production and importing stopped by 2030.

 Production and importing of today's main refrigerant for home Mini Split Air conditioners, HCFC-22 (also called R-22), will begin to be phased out in 2010 and will stop entirely by 2020.
 However, HCFC-22 is expected to be available for many years as it is recovered from old systems that are taken out of service.
 As these refrigerants are phased out, ozone-safe hydrofluorocarbons (HFCs) are expected to dominate the market, as well as alternative refrigerants such as ammonia.

 The main advantages of Mini Split Air conditioners are their small size and flexibility for zoning or heating and cooling individual rooms.
-Many models can have as many as four indoor air handling units (for four zones or rooms) connected to one outdoor unit.
+Many models can have as many as five indoor air handling units (for five zones or rooms) connected to one outdoor unit.
 The number depends on how much heating or cooling is required for the building or each zone (which in turn is affected by how well the building is insulated).
 Since each of the zones will have its own thermostat, you only need to condition that place when someone is there.
 This will save energy and money.

-Since Mini Split Air conditioners have no ducts, they avoid the energy losses associated with ductwork of central forced air systems.
+Since Mini Split Air conditioners have no ducts they avoid the energy losses associated with duct work of central forced air systems.
 Duct losses can account for more than 30% of energy consumption for space conditioning, especially if the ducts are in an unconditioned space such as an attic.

 Mini Split Air conditioner systems can also help to keep your home safer since there is only a small hole in the wall.
-Through-the-wall and window mounted room air conditioners can provide an easy entrance for intruders.
+Through the wall and window mounted room air conditioners can provide an easy entrance for intruders.

 A new type of heat pump for residential systems is the absorption heat pump, also called a gas-fired heat pump.
 Absorption heat pumps use heat as their energy source, and can be driven with a wide variety of heat sources

-Ductless air conditioning offers Higher Efficiency vs. window air conditioning, less noise, and no costly ductwork.
+Ductless air conditioning offers Higher Efficiency vs. window air conditioning, less noise, and no costly duct work.

 Microprocessor control ensures that the temperature and humidity levels in the room are always comfortable.